 Alright, guys, those lavender fields are all over your Instagram feed so you definitely know about them.
 Those perfect purple flowers are so photogenic that I can only see them become more and more popular!

 If you plan on visiting the South of France during the summer, you definitely should plan on going to the lavender fields.
-The region is so picturesque that is attracts so many photographers, painters, and of course regular tourists from all around the globe.
+The region is so picturesque that it attracts so many photographers, painters, and of course regular tourists from all around the globe.
 Those fields truly are a symbol of France and especially of the South.
 So let’s explore this beautiful region together!

 In a hurry?
 Pin this post for later!